-- a recurring fixed remuneration component as Chief Executive Officer and all-inclusive annual remuneration (Annual Gross Remuneration ) as General Manager; - a short-term variable remuneration, linked to the degree to which the performance objectives - expressed in the relevant Balanced Scorecard - are achieved.
-This may reach a maximum of 75% of the Annual Gross Remuneration (equal to a 60% ratio of the short-term variable remuneration to the total fixed remuneration), if the maximum level of total performance is achieved and does not provide for any guaranteed minimum.
-Said variable remuneration is subject to the access gate scheme, the bonus deferral scheme and the payment in Banca Generali shares, as well as the malus and claw-back mechanisms; - a Long Term Incentive, which may reach a maximum of 175% of the fixed component; - possible participation in retention and/or loyalty plans.
+- a recurring fixed remuneration component as Chief Executive Officer and all-inclusive annual remuneration (Annual Gross Remuneration) as General Manager.
+The Board of Directors in office for the 2024-2026 term will define, after hearing from the Remuneration Committee, the remuneration of the Chief Executive Officer and General Manager.
+Therefore, it will be able to confirm or increase the current remuneration package47, taking into consideration the levels of professional experience and responsibility connected to the role and in coherence with the results achieved: - a short-term variable remuneration, linked to the degree to which the performance objectives - expressed in the relevant Balanced Scorecard - are achieved.
+This may reach a maximum of 100% of the fixed remuneration, if the maximum level of total performance is achieved and does not provide for any guaranteed minimum.
+Said variable remuneration is subject to the access gate scheme, the bonus deferral scheme and the payment in Banca Generali shares, as well as the malus and claw-back mechanisms;